The critical Karp--Sipser core of random graphs: Phase transition via fluid limit of the Markov chain

 where $( \mathscr{X}, \mathscr{Y}, \mathscr{Z})$ is the unique solution\footnote{More precisely, by \emph{solution}, we mean that $\left( \mathscr{X}, \mathscr{Y}, \mathscr{Z} \right)$ is a continuous function from $[0,t_{\ext}]$ to $\R^3$ such that $\mathscr{X}$ first hits $0$ at time $t_{\ext}$ and $\left( \mathscr{X}'(t), \mathscr{Y}'(t), \mathscr{Z}'(t) \right) = \phi \left( \mathscr{X}(t), \mathscr{Y}(t), \mathscr{Z}(t) \right)$ for all $0 \leq t < t_{\ext}$.} to the differential equation $( \mathscr{X}', \mathscr{Y}', \mathscr{Z}') = \phi( \mathscr{X}, \mathscr{Y}, \mathscr{Z})$ with $\phi$ defined below \eqref{eqn_diff_system_primo} with initial conditions $ (p_{1}, p_{2}, p_{3})$ and where $t_{\ext}$ is the first hitting time of $0$ by the continuous process $ \mathscr{X}$.
 Moreover, $ \theta^{n}/n \to t_{\ext}$ in probability as $n \to \infty$. \end{proposition}

 \begin{proof} It is a standard application of the differential equation method.
-Indeed, the increments of the Markov chain $(X^n,Y^n,Z^n)$ are bounded and using the exact transitions (Figure \ref{fig:table}), the conditional expected drifts
+Indeed, the increments of the Markov chain $(X^n,Y^n,Z^n)$ are bounded and using the exact transition probabilities (Figure \ref{fig:table}), the conditional expected drifts

 converge for large values of $n$ towards $ \phi \left( \frac{X^n_k}{n}, \frac{Y^n_k}{n}, \frac{Z^n_k}{n} \right)$ where the function $\phi$ is defined by

 For any $ \delta>0$, the convergence of the conditional expected drifts to $\phi$ is uniform on $\{ n^{-1}\cdot S^n \geq \delta\}$ and $ (x,y,z) \mapsto \phi(x,y,z)$ is Lipschitz on $\{(x,y,z) \in \mathbb{R}_+^3 : \delta^{-1} \geq x+y+z \geq \delta\}$ as $\nabla \phi (x,y,z)$ is of the form $\frac{P(x,y,z)}{(x+y+z)^4}$, where $P$ is a polynomial.
 Therefore, by~\cite[Theorem 1]{wormald1995differential}, the equation $( \mathscr{X}', \mathscr{Y}', \mathscr{Z}') = \phi( \mathscr{X}, \mathscr{Y}, \mathscr{Z})$ with initial condition $(p_1,p_2,p_3)$ has a unique solution until the time $t_{\ext}^{\delta}$ where $\mathscr{X}$ first hits $\delta$, and the convergence~\eqref{eq:fluid_limit} holds for $0 \leq t \leq t_{\ext}^{\delta}$.
 Moreover, let $t_{\ext}=\lim_{\delta \to 0} t_{\ext}^{\delta}$.
 Since $\phi$ is bounded by an absolute constant, the solution $\left( \mathscr{X}, \mathscr{Y}, \mathscr{Z} \right)$ is Lipschitz on $[0,t_{\ext})$, so we can extend it uniquely in a continuous way to $[0,t_{\ext}]$, and by continuity $t_{\ext}$ is indeed the first time where $\mathscr{X}$ hits $0$.
 We know that~\eqref{eq:fluid_limit} holds on every compact subset of $[0,t_{\ext})$.
 Moreover, the increments of $(X^n,Y^n,Z^n)$ are bounded by an absolute constant, so the functions $n^{-1}\cdot (X^n,Y^n,Z^n)$ are uniformly Lipschitz and the previous convergence extends to a uniform convergence on $[0,t_{\ext}]$.